 I specialise in working with individuals that have been bereaved following the death of a friend or loved one.
 I am experienced at supporting clients through the pain of grief with the aim of helping them reach a more peaceful place with their loss.

-Face to face and telephone sessions:
+Face to face, online and telephone sessions are:

 I work from quiet, comfortable therapy rooms in London - close to public transport including Clapham Junction station and Oxford Circus tube station.